peterernicke/ML_Zoomcamp_2023_Capstone2_Project/README.md

 </p>

 ## Problem Description
 The dataset for this project is from [LandCover.ai](https://landcover.ai.linuxpolska.com/download/landcover.ai.v1.zip).
 LandCover.ai provides aerial images of Poland (total area of 216.27 km²) and a corresponding mask for each image.
 That mask labels every pixel of the aerial image with it's own class.
-The resulting segmentation has 4 landcover classes buildings, woodlands, water and roads.
-Any pixel that doesn't belong to this classes belong to the fifth class "unlabeled".
+The resulting segmentation has 4 landcover classes: buildings, woodlands, water and roads.
+Any pixel that doesn't belong to this classes belongs to the fifth class "unlabeled".
 The task for this project is to provide an automatic mapping of buildings, woodlands, water and roads from aerial images.

 ## Data